plandes/deepnlp/doc/movie-example.md

 The reference to `language_feature_manager` is covered later.

 The next three entries have similar definitions for [Glove] 300 dimension, Google's pre-trained 300 dimension word2vec, and [BERT] embeddings.
-The `as_document`, when true, parameter tells the framework to treat the embedding as a document using all tokens as one long stream as apposed to "stacking" each as a sentence.
 When `decode_embedding` is set to true, the embedding is created during decode time, rather than at the time the batch is processed.
 The `model_name` for the [BERT] embeddings tells it which model to use, which can be `bert`, `distilbert`, `roberta` as defined by the [huggingface] transformers API.

 ## Linguistic Configuration